 The i-VTM4 system is standard across all trims of the Ridgeline, giving exemplary performance across multiple road surfaces and various types of terrain.
 Paired with a 9-speed automatic transmission with integrated paddle shifters for manual shifting, the 2021 Honda Ridgeline is designed for easy handling and enabling drivers to have complete control over how the vehicle performs on the road at all times.

-Thanks to Variable Cylinder Management (VCM), the Ridgeline can reduce fuel consumption and increase fuel efficiency, which is how it manages an impressive fuel economy rating of 18 miles per gallon in the city and up to 24 miles per gallon on the highway.2 With the solid torque and the i-VTM4 system, the Ridgeline is capable of towing up to 5,000 pounds while also being capable of hauling up to 1,538 pounds of payload.
+Thanks to Variable Cylinder Management (VCM), the Ridgeline can reduce fuel consumption and increase fuel efficiency, which is how it manages an impressive fuel economy rating of 18 miles per gallon in the city and up to 24 miles per gallon on the highway.2 With the solid torque and the i-VTM4 system, this Honda truck is capable of towing up to 5,000 pounds while also being capable of hauling up to 1,538 pounds of payload.

 With the electronically power-assisted rack-and-pinion steering, MacPherson strut front suspension, multi-link rear suspension, and both front and rear stabilizer bars, Ridgeline owners can very conveniently take the midsize pickup on to trails, dirt roads, and more on the 18-inch alloy wheels with all-season tires.
 And with a ground clearance of 7.64-inches, you have some room to explore the Ridgeline's off-road capabilities.